Saint Mary’s diagnostic tools provide the highest quality of care

 separately as in PET/CT fusion.

 All of our X-ray equipment uses digital technology.
-No film means, no delays.
+Images appear on-site

-seconds after an exposure.
-This has reduced the need for some fluoro which
+exposure.
+This has reduced the need for some fluoro which decreases radiation

 WOMEN’S IMAGING SERVICES